 Plain and simple.
 Two or more coats of paint offers a rich, smooth, and even finish that one coat of paint just cannot mimic.
 Sure, some paint formulas are a little thicker than others, but that doesn’t mean they can deliver your desired effect.

-What’s more, don’t assume that one coat will cut it when painting with a darker colour.
+What’s more, don’t assume that one coat will cut it when interior painting with a darker colour.
 This just isn’t true.
 Deeper and darker hues – including browns and on-trend jewel tones – often have less body than lighter colours.
 One coat can look patchy or streaky.
 To get that lush, show-stopping colour pay-off, you’ll need to commit to at least two coats.

 Your surfaces will be better protected